phac-nml/ncov-dehoster/README.md

 nextflow run phac-nml/ncov-dehoster -profile conda --illumina --directory <path/to/paired_reads/dir> --human_ref <path/to/reference>
 ```

 Minimum computational specs required for the Illumina dehosting pipeline are 3+ cpu and 16+G memory.
+More resources may be needed depending on the size of the input fastq files.

 ### Nanopore